maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 The control character SET-BLINK-MASK determines _which_ units blink when blinking is enabled.

 For a display unit to blink the following settings need to be considered
- - a mask determining which units blink (instead of always on).
+ - a mask determining which units blink, instead of being always on (SET-BLINK-MASK);
  - the blinking hi and lo times (SET-BLINK-TIMES);
- - global blink enable (BLINK-ENABLE/BLINK-DISABLE);
+ - global blink enable (BLINK-ENABLE/BLINK-DISABLE).

-The **mask** is set with the argument byte, only the lower 4 bits are considered.
+The **mask** is set with the argument, only the lower 4 bits are considered.
 When bit `i` from the mask is 1, unit `i` will blink - if blinking is globally enabled.
 When the bit is 0, unit `i` is (always) on.